alexconst/alexconst.github.io/technical/vagrant.md

-## AWS environment
+## DevEnv 2: AWS environment

-The AWS provider is supported via the `vagrant-aws` plugin, which supports several AWS settings, so you may want to take a look at the README for any relevant settings that you may need.
+The AWS provider is supported via the `vagrant-aws` plugin, which supports several AWS settings, so you may want to take a look at the [README](https://github.com/mitchellh/vagrant-aws#configuration) for any specific settings that you may need.
 However there are two caveats to it:
-1) synced folders are supported via rsync (subject to its limitations).
+1) synced folders are supported via rsync (subject to rsync own limitations).
 2) AWS credentials files are not supported.
 I have submitted a PR for the `vagrant-aws` plugin that [adds support for AWS config and credential files](https://github.com/mitchellh/vagrant-aws/pull/441), but until it gets (or if it gets) approved we're stuck either using environment variables or leaking credentials to the Vagrantfile.[^aws_plugin_wait]
 This section shows a simple use case of the plugin.

-[^aws_plugin_wait]: If you really need to have support for AWS credential files and can't wait for the PR to get merged and a new release come out, then take a look at the Vagrantfile for the AWS recipe at my github.
+[^aws_plugin_wait]: If you really need to have support for AWS credential files and can't wait for the PR to get merged and a new release come out, then take a look at the [Vagrantfile for the AWS recipe at my github](https://github.com/alexconst/vagrant_recipes/tree/master/blank-jessie64-aws).

 AWS needs a dummy box so let us start by adding it: